ultimate271/notes/gibson/neuromancer01.md

 He felt them watching as he crossed the room and shouldered his way past the plastic doors.

-## Case returns to the Cheap Hotel, where he realizes Linda has stolen his RAM and we learn his tail from earlier was a girl named Molly
+### Case returns to the Cheap Hotel, where he realizes Linda has stolen his RAM
 “BITCH,” HE SAID to the rose tint over Shiga.
 Down on Ninsei the holograms were vanishing like ghosts, and most of the neon was already cold and dead.
 He sipped thick black coffee from a street vendor’s foam thimble and watched the